devsnit/n8n-perfect-server/README.md

 ### 2. Run the Setup Script

-To set everything up, simply run the `build.sh` script.
+To start configuration and setup, run the `build.sh` script.

 This script will:

-- Prompt you to choose the n8n version to install (e.g. `latest`, `1.39.1`, etc.)
+- Prompt for your desired **n8n version**
-- Ask for the **Webhook URL**, used for handling webhook callbacks
+- Ask for your **Webhook URL**
-- Prompt for PostgreSQL credentials (database, user, password)
-- Prompt for a Qdrant API key (optional but recommended for security)
+- Let you configure PostgreSQL settings
+- Allow enabling/disabling **Qdrant** and **NGINX Proxy Manager**
-- Automatically write all chosen settings into the `.env` file
+- Automatically update the `.env` file
+- Reinstall Docker if needed
-- Reinstall Docker (if needed) and create the Docker image and network
+- Create a Docker image and network
+- Inject optional services into `docker-compose.yml` only if enabled

 Make the script executable and run it: